agiliariniosm/Portfolio/_posts/2023-12-06-Python_Adventure_Game.markdown

             quit()

 # Build function for scenario where user progresses into the game beyond the introductury portion.
 The "snatch_foot" scenario occurs on two different paths in the game, so a function was used.
 In this part of the game the user is snatched into a portal where they meet the gnome.
 They are given options to interact with the gnome.
 If the correct option is chosen, the gnome invites the user to play "rock, fire, ice."
+If a non-existent option is chosen, the game ends.

 def snatch_foot():
     print("\nA hand comes out of the darkness, snatches your foot, and pulls you through a portal."